 Using GAG, user can select a command, set its parameters and execute it.
 It is adaptive, in the sense that it reflects the internal states of Geant4 that is a state machine.
 So, GAG always provides users with the Geant4 commands which may be added, deleted, enabled or disabled during a session.
 GAG does nothing by itself but to play an intermediate between user and an executable simulation program via pipes.
 Geant4's front-end class G4UIGAG must be instantiated to communicate with GAG.
 GAG runs on Linux and Windows.
-MOMO.jar can be run by a command:
+MOMO.jar is supplied in the Geant4 source distribution and can be run by a command;

 '''

-%java -jar $G4INSTALL/environments/MOMO/MOMO.jar
+%java -jar /path/to/geant4.10.00/environments/MOMO/MOMO.jar

 '''